 Robert L. Gerry III - Mr. Gerry has served as Chairman of the Board and Chief Executive Officer for VAALCO Energy, Inc. since August 1997.
-Mr. Gerry currently serves on the Board of Directors of Plains Exploration and Production Company, and Integrity Bank a newly formed independent bank located in Houston, Texas.
-Mr. Gerry also serves on the Board of Texas Children's Hospital and is a member of the University of Texas Advisory Council.
+Mr. Gerry currently serves on the board of directors of Integrity Bank, a recently formed independent bank located in Houston, Texas and on the board of Texas Children's Hospital.
+Mr. Gerry is a member of the University of Texas Advisory Council.
+Mr. Gerry also served on the board of directors of Plains Exploration and Production Company from 2004 through December 31, 2010.
 From February 1994 until August 1997, Mr. Gerry served as Vice-Chairman of Nuevo Energy Company.
 Prior to being appointed Vice-Chairman of Nuevo, Mr. Gerry had served as President and Chief Operating Officer of Nuevo since its formation in March 1990.
 Mr. Gerry served as Senior Vice President of Energy Assets International Corporation ("EAIC") from January 1989 until March 1990.
 For ten years prior to joining EAIC, Mr. Gerry was active as an independent investor concentrating on energy investments.
+His many years of experience in the industry provide him with the skills necessary to successfully lead VAALCO and the board.

 W. Russell Scheirman - Mr. Scheirman has served as the President of VAALCO since 1992, and as a Director since 1991.
 In 2008, Mr. Scheirman was named the Company's Chief Operating Officer.
 From 1991 to 1992, Mr. Scheirman served as Executive Vice President of VAALCO.
 Prior to joining VAALCO, Mr. Scheirman was an Associate at McKinsey & Company, Inc. from 1989 to 1991, an investment banker with Copeland, Wickersham and Wiley from 1984 to 1989, and a Petroleum Reservoir Engineer for Exxon Company, U.S.A. from 1978 to 1984.
 Mr. Scheirman holds a B.S.
 (Summa Cum Laude) and M.S. in Mechanical Engineering from Duke University (1977 and 1978, respectively) and an M.B.A. from California Lutheran University (1984).
+His strong financial background combined with his operational experience, including nearly 20 years with us, provides our board with a long-term perspective of our challenges, opportunities and operations.